behan101/Threat-Hunt-Cargo-Hold/README.md

 - The compromised device `azuki-fileserver01` which housed sensitive employee information, has been identified as a major risk to employees.
 There has been a known remote accessed account `kenji.sato` that has been identified to have been compromised earlier and eventually led to this particular incident.
 The potential for identity theft, phishing attacks, and unauthorized access is critical.

 ### Business Partners:
 - The fileserver affected by this incident has been known to hold information with business partners and company data.
 The unintended distribution of proprietary code or technology is concerning.
-There may have ramifications for business partners who rely on the integrity and exclusivity of Azuki Import/Export.
+There may have ramifications for business partners who rely on the integrity and exclusivity of Azuki Import/Export Trading CO., LTD.

 ### Regulatory Bodies:
 - The breach of systems could have compliance implications.
-Regulatory bodies may impose fines or sanctions on Azuki Import/Export for failing to adequately protect sensitive data.
+Regulatory bodies may impose fines or sanctions on Azuki Import/Export Trading CO., LTD for failing to adequately protect sensitive data.
 This ultimately falls on the jurisdiction and nature of the compromised data.

 ### Shareholders:
 - This incident could have a short-term negative impact on stock prices due to the potential loss of customer trust and possible regulatory fines.
 Long-term effects will depend on the effectiveness of remedial actions taken and the company's ability to restore stakeholder confidence.